dianeyaneza/ebay-espresso/README.md

 ## Questions
 * Where planes are coming from (country)
-* Amount of passengers in
-* Amount of passengers out
+* Amount of passengers in / out
-* Amount of freight in
+* Amount of freight in / out
-* Amount of freight out
+* Amount of mail in / out
 * Project possible revenue

 ## Datasets